Before taking a Spanish language class, students are required to take the placement test including:

-- Students who have previously studied Spanish in High School will not be allowed to enroll in Basic Spanish (101) courses.
+- Students who have previously studied Spanish in High School must take placement test before registering in any language course.

 - Students should enroll in the appropriate language course as soon as possible after receiving the results of this placement test.

 - Registration in a course lower than the approved level is not allowed.

 - The Hispanic studies Department reserves the right to change the student’s placement if another course seems more appropriate.